-I’ve also replaced the retro-70’s glace cherries, mixed peel and crystallised ginger with figs and apricots because they’re some of my favourite dried fruits.
+I’ve also replaced the retro-70’s glace cherries, mixed peel and crystallized ginger with figs and apricots because they’re some of my favorite dried fruits.

 I also went a bit more intense on the vanilla and cinnamon, with a little less emphasis on the ginger/cloves/nutmeg, because I often think the whole mixed spice vibe can overpower regular Christmas cakes.
-Plus vanilla and cinnamon is just such a lovely combo and makes the whole cake much more delicate and light rather than heavy or overly spiced.
+Plus vanilla and cinnamon are just such a lovely combo and make the whole cake much more delicate and light rather than heavy or overly spiced.

-With so many delicious and nutrient-packed ingredients in this cake, it was hard to know where to start in terms of talking about their nutritional and health benefits.
-So I’ve picked a few of my favourites to focus on:
+With so many delicious and nutrient-packed ingredients, in this case, it was hard to know where to start in terms of talking about their nutritional and health benefits.
+So I’ve picked a few of my favorites to focus on:

 As with all fruits, they make a wonderful substitute for refined sugars to satisfy your sweet tooth and for good quality energy.
-Dried figs are also very high in fibre, calcium, iron and magnesium.
+Dried figs are also very high in fiber, calcium, iron, and magnesium.

 If you can get your hands on fresh figs when they’re in season definitely give them a go – they are beautifully soft and sweet, with crunchy seeds in the middle – divine on their own, in a fruit salad, on muesli or porridge, in a rocket/arugula salad with walnuts, or on top of a sweet tart.